slsa-framework/slsa/source-requirements.md

 -   The revision meets [SLSA 3](#slsa-3).

--   **[Two-Person Reviewed]** Every change in the revision's history was agreed to by two trusted persons prior to submission, and both of these trusted persons were strongly authenticated.
+-   <a id="two-person-reviewed"></a>**[Two-Person Reviewed]** Every change in the revision's history was agreed to by two trusted persons prior to submission, and both of these trusted persons were strongly authenticated.
     (Exceptions from [Verified History] apply here as well.)

     -   The following combinations are acceptable:
         -   Uploader and reviewer are two different trusted persons.